oroinc/documentation/backend/entities/extend-entities/serialized-fields.rst

   - money
   - percent

-To create a serialized field via migration, use |SerializedFieldsExtension|](./Migration/Extension/SerializedFieldsExtension.php).
+To create a serialized field via migration, use |SerializedFieldsExtension|.
 For example:

 .. code-block:: php